yukta65/Mini-Polling-Application/README.md

 ## 📞 Support

-For support, email your.email@example.com or open an issue in the repository.
+For support, email yuktamahedu652004@gmail.com or open an issue in the repository.

 ---

-Made with ❤️ and ☕ by [Your Name]
+Made with ❤️ and ☕ by Yukta

 **Happy Polling! 🗳️✨**